davist11/nested-responsive-grid/README.markdown

 ![Bootstrap Nested Responsive Grid Demo](https://github.com/davist11/nested-responsive-grid/raw/master/images/nested-bootstrap.png)

+Notice the difference in column widths and margins across the two rows.

 ### My Nested Responsive Grid
 I hated that.
 So in my system, a &ldquo;3&rdquo; sub-column would equal the width of a standalone 3 column